 In the United States

-The term boudin in the Acadiana region of Louisiana is commonly understood to refer only to boudin blanc and not to other variants.
-Boudin blanc is the staple boudin of this region and is the one most widely consumed, and is just referred to as boudin.
-Also popular is seafood boudin consisting of crawfish or crab, shrimp, and rice.
-Most of Louisiana's Cajuns do not consider boudin a sausage.[citation needed]
+The term boudin in the Acadiana region of Louisiana is commonly understood to refer only to boudin blanc, and specifically to the regional combination of rice, pork, and seasonings originally made at rural communal hog butcherings since the 18th century.[22]
+Also popular is seafood boudin, consisting of crawfish or crab, shrimp, and rice.[12]

-Boudin Noir is available in Illinois in the Iroquois County towns of Papineau and Beaverville.
+Boudin noir is available in Illinois in the Iroquois County towns of Papineau and Beaverville, with their Quebecois heritage.
 The dish is the featured cuisine at the annual Beaverville Founder's Day, held the second weekend of September.
-People travel from hundreds of miles to partake of the boudin.[8]
+People travel from hundreds of miles to partake of the boudin.[30]

 "Le Boudin"